marcomartinscastanho/twitter-image-scraper/README.md

 This is the root folder for a multi-repository project called Twitter Image Scraper.
 This repository contains only a set of useful scripts to start the multiple components of the project.
-The scripts were written for MacOS, but are easily adapter for Linux.
+The scripts were written for MacOS, but are easily adapted for Linux.

 The complete project consist of 3 repositories: